norvig/paip-lisp/docs/chapter14.md

 A frame is an object with slots.
 We will continue to use the same data base in the same format, but we will provide an alternative syntax that considers the individuals and categories as frames, and the relations as slots.

-Here is an example of the frame syntax for individuals, which uses the operator a.
+Here is an example of the frame syntax for individuals, which uses the operator `a`.
 Note that it is more compact than the equivalent notation using the primitives.

 ```lisp